 The professional geologist or engineer leading the project will be responsible for submitting an “Underground Storage Tank Abandonment Report.”
 This final report will summarize the on-site activities as well as the results of the soil analysis.
 If further action is necessary, then recommendations for the next steps will also be in the report.
 A professional geologist or engineer must sign and stamp this document prior to submitting it to the regulatory agency.
 For example, the Los Angeles Fire Department requires a professional geologist to stamp UST closure report.
 And these reports are frequently under additional review by other geologists at the Regional Water Quality Control Board.
 Copies of this report also remain with the property owner, as well as the other regulatory agencies with involvement.

 Completion of the underground Storage tank abandonment process occurs after successfully performing all of the above requirements.
-At this stage, the engineering consultant files all the relatable documents together.
+At this stage, the environmental professional files all the relatable documents together.
 This includes the original permit application.
-Unless there is an on-going remediation project at the site, this is where the UST removal process ends.
+Unless there is an ongoing remediation project at the site, this is where the UST removal process ends.